writing-tools/snotepad/README.md

 https://github.com/elyoas/snotepad/releases

 # TODO:
-1 - Option to choose folder, reload notes in that folder.
+01 - Option to choose folder, reload notes in that folder.
-2 - Button to insert date e.g. 2021-07-19
+02 - Button to insert date e.g. 2021-07-19
-3 - Show total notes count + total size (backup purposes) 4 - Highlight note entry briefly when going back, to give the user a sense of location.
+03 - Show total notes count + total size (backup purposes) 04 - Highlight note entry briefly when going back, to give the user a sense of location.
-5 - Notes should be ordered by modified date by second, not minute (if two files updated in the same minute, they won't be ordered according to modification date).
+05 - Notes should be ordered by modified date by second, not minute (if two files updated in the same minute, they won't be ordered according to modification date).
 See: snotepad/app/src/main/java/info/aario/snotepad/Filer.java#L21
-6 - change the text colour when searching for note to white 7 - colour the textlist item clicked, remove colour when another one is clicked.
+06 - change the text colour when searching for note to white 07 - colour the textlist item clicked, remove colour when another one is clicked.
 Maintain this colour so that you know what is the last note you edited.
-8 - Do not scroll to top when deleting a note
+08 - Do not scroll to top when deleting a note
-9 - LOW: Put the add button on top
+09 - LOW: Put the add button on top
+10 - highlight all occurrences in yellow (like the Bible search)

 X - fix building for 'release' mode
 X - Make date as note's name